CodeYourFuture/curriculum/content/js1/blocks/cases/index.md

 emoji= '🧩'
 [objectives]
-    1='Outline the effect of running npm test' 2='Interpret documentation to determine how part of an 3rd API behaves' 3='Describe what toBe checks in the Jest library' 4='State the current return value of a function and the target output for a given test' 5='Implement a test case to describe the behaviour of a function'
+    1='Outline the effect of running npm test' 2='Interpret documentation to determine how part of a third-party API behaves' 3='Describe what toBe checks in the Jest library' 4='State the current return value of a function and the target output for a given test' 5='Implement a test case to describe the behaviour of a function'